zerdush/java-technical-assignment/NOTES.md

 # Notes

-Please add here any notes, assumptions and design decisions that might help up understand your though process.
+Please add here any notes, assumptions and design decisions that might help us understand your thought process.